 Since 2012, the company has exploded—you can find Uber in hundreds of cities across every major continent.
 However, when you open up the Uber app in Vancouver, you will not find any available drivers.
 In British Columbia, the role of regulating vehicles for hire is shared between the provincial and local governments.
 As a result, the province and the City of Vancouver share concurrent jurisdiction.
-Uber requires approval from both levels of governments, something it has not received yet.
+Uber requires approval from both levels of governments, something it has not received yet, for the bright side, you have to be careful and you want to find out about some uber driver requirements.
 Under current regulations, Uber is considered a taxi company, a label the company rejects; instead, they insist they are a technology company.
 The company’s most popular service, uberX, has been highly controversial around the world with ongoing lawsuits, court injunctions, and vocal criticism from the taxi industry.

 Despite their claims, Uber effectively provides a taxi-like service.
 However, they do not fall neatly within existing regulations, prompting governments to begin to consider regulatory reform of their vehicle for hire regulations.